ZhimingDeng5/academicpages/_pages/about.md

 I am a joint PhD candidate at the University of Melbourne and Shanghai Jiao Tong University.
 My research interests include language assessment, rating scale development and validation, classroom-based assessment, and critical thinking ability.
 I was the recipient of Duolingo Dissertation Research Award in Language Assessment in 2022, British Council Assessment Research Award in 2023, and TOEFL/ILTA (International Language Testing Association) Travel Grant Award in 2024.
-Here is my CV (超链接到pdf).
+Here is my [CV](https://shengkaiyin.com/files/Shengkai-CV.pdf).
 You can reach me at shengkai.yin1@unimelb.edu.au or DM me on [LinkedIn] (https://www.linkedin.com/in/shengkai-yin/).

 Employment
 ======